Canon 5D vs Panasonic FZ2500

 Review summary: Canon 5D vs Panasonic FZ2500

 So what is the bottom line?
 Which of the two cameras – the Canon 5D or the Panasonic FZ2500 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D: